Unity-Technologies/ml-agents/docs/Learning-Environment-Design-Agents.md

 - Agents can use `Discrete` and/or `Continuous` actions.
 - Discrete actions can have multiple action branches, and it's possible to mask certain actions so that they won't be taken.
-- In general, a smaller number of action will make for easier learning.
+- In general, fewer actions will make for easier learning.
-- Be sure to set the Continuous Action Size and Discrete Branch Size to desired number for each type of action, and not greater, as doing the latter can interfere with the efficiency of the training process.
+- Be sure to set the Continuous Action Size and Discrete Branch Size to the desired number for each type of action, and not greater, as doing the latter can interfere with the efficiency of the training process.
 - Continuous action values should be clipped to an